eclipse-openj9/openj9-docs/docs/xgc.md

   | `<n>`         | [1 - 14]       | 10                    |

 : Sets the initial scavenger tenure age in the generational concurrent GC policy.
 For more information, see [Tenure age](https://www.ibm.com/support/knowledgecenter/SSYKE2_8.0.0/com.ibm.java.vm.80.doc/docs/mm_gc_generational_tenure.html).

+### `tlhIncrementSize`

+        -Xgc:tlhIncrementSize=<bytes>

+: Sets the increment size of the thread local heap (TLH), which plays a key role in cache allocation.
+Threads start creating TLHs with a predefined initial size (default 2 KB).
+On every TLH refresh, the requested size for that thread is increased by an increment (default 4 KB).
+Use this option to control the increment size.

+### `tlhInitialSize`

+        -Xgc:tlhInitialSize=<bytes>

+: Sets the initial size of the TLH.
+The default size is 2 KB.

+### `tlhMaximumSize`

+        -Xgc:tlhMaximumSize=<bytes>

+: Sets the maximum size of the TLH.
+The size of the TLH varies from 512 bytes (768 on 64-bit JVMs) to 128 KB, depending on the allocation rate of the thread.
+Larger TLHs can help reduce heap lock contention, but might also reduce heap utilisation and increase heap fragmentation.
+Typically, when the maximum TLH size is increased, you should also increase the increment size (`-XtlhIncrementSize`) proportionally, so that active threads can reach the maximum requested TLH size more quickly.

 ### `verboseFormat`